NTBBloodbath/norgolith/README.md

 The Norgolith repository includes a Nix flake for development and testing purposes in the root directory.
 This section outlines how to use the Nix flake for these workflows.

+> [!IMPORTANT]
+>
+> I've set up a Cachix cache, which has `x86_64-linux` binaries for the Norgolith releases, so it
+> should be faster to get it working on Nix systems.
+Make sure to accept the flake `nixConfig` inputs.

 <details>
 <summary>Usage</summary>